misspent/Darkened-Stylus-Themes/README.md

 ➪      Optional: **[Nova YouTube](https://greasyfork.org/en/scripts/433360-nova-youtube)** | Big boy version of **[Enhancer for YouTube™](https://chrome.google.com/webstore/detail/enhancer-for-youtube/ponfpcnoihfmfllpaingbgckeeldkhle?hl=en-US)**
 **Better Performance**
 ➪ Optional: **[YouTube Web Tweaks](https://greasyfork.org/en/scripts/447802-youtube-web-tweaks)** | It speeds up YouTube by 50% by modified configs (including the removal of the Shorts button and the "Video paused.
 Continue watching?" popup).
 ➪ Optional: **[YouTube CPU Tamer by AnimationFrame](https://greasyfork.org/en/scripts/431573-youtube-cpu-tamer-by-animationframe)** | Tested this whilst playing a game on my primary monitor and watching a video on my second monitor; it shockingly helped more than I thought it would.
 It's less choppy in most circumstances than it was with it off and makes it 20x more bearable.
-This, in conjunction with "YouTube Web Teaks", makes the overall experience of YouTube better, imo.
+This, in conjunction with "YouTube Web Tweaks", makes the overall experience of YouTube better imo.
 Things load quicker, and it overall feels sharper.

 ### ✅ Features